Document

 What is section 43B?

 Section 43B is related to the head ‘ Income from business and profession’.
-It states some statutory expenses that can be claimed as deduction from the business income only in the year of actual payment irrespective of the year of accrual of its liability.
+It states that some statutory expenses can be claimed as deductions from business income only in the year of actual payment, irrespective of the year of accrual of its liability.

 Is TDS included in 43B?

-Section 43B mainly covers a list of expenses that are allowed to be claimed as deduction only in case of actual payment.
-TDS is not an expense but a tax which is deducted on the behalf of the deductee and deposited to the government’s treasury.
+Section 43B mainly covers a list of expenses that are allowed to be claimed as a deduction only in case of actual payment.
+TDS is not an expense but a tax which is deducted on behalf of the deductee and deposited into the government’s treasury.
 Hence TDS is not included in section 43B and hence cannot be claimed as an expense.

 Can expenditure mentioned under Section 43B can be claimed on an advance payment?

 Section 43B covers a list of expenses that can be claimed on actual payment.
-In pursuant to this, an advance payment can also be claimed as per section 43B.
+An advance payment can also be claimed as per section 43B.

 Clear offers taxation & financial solutions to individuals, businesses, organizations & chartered accountants in India.
 Clear serves 1.5+ Million happy customers, 20000+ CAs & tax experts & 10000+ businesses across India.